Our Impact in New York State

 Here are highlights of our recent victories and ongoing advocacy in New York:

-IOriginally filed in 2018, we continue to litigate our groundbreaking lawsuit challenging the Buffalo Police Department’s unconstitutional and racially discriminatory traffic enforcement practices.
-For at least a decade, the City of Buffalo has systematically targeted Black and Latino neighborhoods for unjustified, aggressive traffic enforcement, in a transparent effort to capture revenue for the city budget on the backs of communities of color.
-Though the City has ceased some of the most extreme practices in response to our advocacy, the policy and practice of ticketing for profit in communities of color remains widespread, and the Buffalo police continue to operate with no meaningful oversight.
+- In May 2026, the Court in our class action lawsuit against the City of Buffalo denied the defendants’ motion for summary judgment, paving the way for our case to go to trial.
+Specifically, the lawsuit challenges racially discriminatory traffic enforcement practices by the Buffalo Police Department.
+For at least a decade, the City of Buffalo has systematically targeted Black and Latinx neighborhoods for unjustified, aggressive traffic enforcement to capture revenue for the city budget.
+Though the City has ceased some of the most extreme practices in response to our advocacy, the policy and practice of ticketing for profit in communities of color remain widespread, and the Buffalo police continue to operate with no meaningful oversight.

-In July 2024, NCLEJ filed a lawsuit against the City of Buffalo over their failure to implement the Proactive Rental Inspections (PRI) Law intended to protect residents in rental housing from lead paint and other health and safety hazards.
-Our litigation is ongoing.
+- NCLEJ continued to pursue our lawsuit against the City of Buffalo over its failure to implement the Proactive Rental Inspections (PRI) Law intended to protect residents in rental housing from lead paint and other health and safety hazards.
+From 2021 to 2023, 1,262 children in the City of Buffalo were confirmed to have high levels of lead in their blood.
+Most children who have elevated blood lead levels live in single and double-unit rentals—the same units that are supposed to be inspected under this law.
+Litigation remains ongoing.

 Our Community Partners